SkeldJS/Hindenburg/README.md

 each node IP being the IP address of the server that that node is running on.

 ### Node
-If the current server is running as a single node,

-The config also requires you to configure the IP and port if the server is running a node server.
+If the current server is running as a single node, you will have to configure the IP and port.

 The following template can be used.
 ```json